-HOA Rules & ARC Rules cannot Refused Approval of Window Solar Film; in Florida, it is a Federal Right!
+HOA Rules & ARC Rules cannot refuse approval of Window Solar Film; in Florida, it is a Federal Right!

 Florida law must follow Federal law, and it goes without saying, they may not vary under any circumstances, which include HOA Rules & ARC Rules.
 It is also a fact that State law supersedes any Home Owners Association ruling or caveat within HOA documents.
 The State of Florida has fought and won its citizens the right to enjoy the sun.